Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • antihypertensive drugs (reserpine);

-• drugs against arrhythmias (verapamil);
+• drugs against arrhythmia (verapamil);

 • estrogens (including contraceptives);